Margao: By Rail

 Madgaon railway station is a railway junction positioned at the intersection of the Konkan Railway and the South Western Railway (Guntakal–Vasco da Gama section) and is Goa's busiest.
 Due to its location and connectivity, the station is often used as a transit stop by many people who either head off down south to popular tourist destinations such as Palolem (38 km) or to Benaulim and Colva.

 Margao hosted the test track for the Skybus Metro project, an elevated rail system patented by the Konkan Railway Corporation, This project was allegedly scrapped due to an accident which occurred during the test drive killing one engineer and seriously injuring three crew members.
 B Rajaram who had invented the rail system has stated that in his opinion the accident was avoidable.

 By Road

 Margao is on the National Highway 66 (erstwhile, NH 17; also formerly part of NH 47).
 Thereby, it is connected to other cities such as Panvel, Ratnagiri, Sawantwadi, and Panaji to its north, and Karwar, Bhatkal, Shiroor, Mangaluru, Kasaragod, Kozhikode, Kochi, Thiruvananthapuram, and Kanyakumari to its south.
 At Panvel, at the junction with National Highway 48, it connects to Mumbai.

 Also, there is road which connects Margao to Ponda, São José de Areal, Sanvordem, Chandor, and other towns of Goa state.

 Margao is located approximately 33 km from the capital Panjim, and 25 km from Dabolim Airport, 560 km south of Mumbai.

-Margao is well connected by private taxis, Goa Miles, interstate bus corporations, and private luxury coaches.
+Margao is well connected by Kadamba Transport Corporation buses, private taxis, Goa Miles, interstate bus corporations, and private luxury coaches.